vbingbingv/selection-hook/README.md

 Configure which applications should trigger text selection events.
 You can include or exclude specific applications from the selection monitoring.
 See `SelectionHook.FilterMode` constants for details.

+#### **`setFineTunedList(listType: FineTunedListType, programList?: string[]): boolean`**

+Configure fine-tuned lists for specific application behaviors.
+This allows you to customize how the selection hook behaves with certain applications that may have unique characteristics.

+List types:
+- `EXCLUDE_CLIPBOARD_CURSOR_DETECT`: Exclude cursor detection for clipboard operations
+- `INCLUDE_CLIPBOARD_DELAY_READ`: Include delay when reading clipboard content

+See `SelectionHook.FineTunedListType` constants for details.

 #### **`setSelectionPassiveMode(passive: boolean): boolean`**

 Set passive mode for selection (only triggered by getCurrentSelection, `text-selection` event will not be emitted).